elenderg/PAL-1000/instruções de compilação.md

 `Clear the term's phrase.`

-177. And this is the guy who compiles the part that all terms have:` - `
+177. And this is the guy who compiles the part that all terms have:

 `To compile a term given a rider (common part):`